-A chop block is when an offensive lineman blocks a defensive lineman up high, then another offensive lineman blocks the defensive lineman low.
+A chop block is when an offensive lineman blocks a defensive lineman up high, and then another offensive lineman blocks the defensive lineman below the waist.
 This is often known as a “high-low block” and is penalized 15 yards.

-In this article, we’re going to break down the chop block in football and show you why it’s illegal and dangerous.
+In this article, we’ll break down the chop block in football and show why it’s illegal and dangerous.